RIAPS/interface.mqtt/example/README.md

-# MQTT + Node Red example application
+# MQTT + Node Red Example Application

 ## Overview
 This is an example of how to use the device component implementation of MQTT for the RIAPS platform.